dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 For existing accounts with the Snowflake Native App configured, users will be prompted to authenticate with dbt Cloud the next time they log in.
 This is a one-time process if they have a user in dbt Cloud.
 If they don’t have a dbt Cloud user, they will be denied access, and an admin will need to [create one](/docs/cloud/manage-access/invite-users).

-1. When you attempt to access the dbt Cloud platform from the Snowflake Native App, you will be prompted to link your accounts.
+1. When you attempt to access the dbt Cloud platform from the Snowflake Native App, you will be prompted to link your account.

 <Lightbox src="/img/docs/dbt-cloud/snowflake-link-account-prompt.png" width="90%" title="The Snowflake Native App prompt to link accounts" />